For information regarding the Catholic teaching on routine infant circumcision, please refer to the following links:

 (Entire text of the Council can be read here.)

 To summarize, as a matter of faith, the practice of circumcision has been authoritatively and irrefutably denounced by the Church from the Council of Jerusalem in the book of Acts from Scripture and several times since.
 Catholics are forbidden from circumcising as a practice of faith.
-From a medical standpoint, because no authoritative medical body recommends it as routine practice, infant circumcision without direct medical need is considered in violation of standard Catholic medical ethics.
+From a medical standpoint, because no authoritative medical body recommends it as routine practice, infant circumcision without direct medical need is thought to be in violation of standard Catholic medical ethics.
+See Evidence Based Birth's article Evidence and Ethics: Circumcision for a comprehensive review of the best and most up to date medical research on the subject.